abdulahmad/NHL92Genesis/README.md

     - For developing your own version, run `npm run build:dev` -- this does not include the retail checksum validation check (corrected from your original "retail" typo)

-Documentation
+# Documentation

 ## Retail (REV=0) vs Rev A (REV=1)
+The original source code that was released was in a state that was post-retail code, and had some fixes (which are mentioned down below).
+I'm not sure if this is an undumped late print run retail version, but it might be.
+As such, I've resorted to calling this newly discovered version of NHL92 `Rev A`.

-### Overall Differences Between Rev=0 and Rev=1
+### Overall Differences Between Retail (REV=0) vs Rev A (REV=1)
-- **Bug Fixes Focus**: Rev=1 adds safeguards against crashes (e.g., extra RAM clearing, SR register settings), sound glitches (e.g., explicit crowd sound kills), and logic errors (e.g., bitmasking in playoff resolution to prevent overflow or invalid states).
+- **Bug Fixes Focus**: `Rev A` adds safeguards against crashes (e.g., extra RAM clearing, SR register settings), sound glitches (e.g., explicit crowd sound kills), and logic errors (e.g., bitmasking in playoff resolution to prevent overflow or invalid states).
 It also includes minor UI/alignment tweaks (e.g., different padding bytes or string parameters).
 - **No Major Features Added**: Changes are subtle; no new gameplay mechanics, graphics, or levels.
 Rev=1 seems like a post-release patch for stability, especially in playoff modes and demo/initialization sequences.
-- **Performance/Stability**: Extra RAM clears and SR (Status Register) manipulations suggest fixes for undefined behavior or memory corruption in Rev=0.
+- **Performance/Stability**: Extra RAM clears and SR (Status Register) manipulations suggest fixes for undefined behavior or memory corruption in `Retail`.
 Sound-related calls (e.g., `KillCrowd`) likely fix lingering audio issues.
 - **Size/Alignment**: Some differences are padding bytes (e.g., `$E7` vs `$FF`), possibly to adjust ROM checksums, alignment, or fix disassembly issues in tools/compilers.
-- **Playoff Logic**: Rev=1 adds bitmasking to ensure valid states in playoff trees, preventing progression bugs (e.g., infinite loops or invalid wins).
+- **Playoff Logic**: `Rev A` adds bitmasking to ensure valid states in playoff trees, preventing progression bugs (e.g., infinite loops or invalid wins).
 - **Total Changes**: About 10 distinct conditional blocks, mostly small (1-10 lines each).
 Rev=1 is "heavier" on initialization and error handling.

 ### Specific Differences and Comments